 When his daughter decided her father needed the 24-hour care available in an Assisted Living community, Henry believed he was going for an extended stay at a hotel.
 (Henry spent a lot of time traveling during his career.)
 Several days before arriving, Henry became excited about meeting the other “hotel guests.”
 His transition to the new environment was without incident, and he fit in easily with the other residents.
 The staff never challenged Henry’s beliefs.
 In fact, to make Henry’s stay more comfortable he enjoys “Continental Breakfast” and receives nightly “turn-down service.”
 To this day, Henry has shown no desire to check-out.

-The changes associated with a brain affected by dementia may reshape the way your parent communicates, but that doesn’t mean you can’t have meaningful conversations.
-Dr. Kerwin offers hope: “There’s always something we can do to improve the situation of a patient if we just pay attention.”
+The changes associated with a brain affected by dementia may reshape the way your parent communicates.
+Learning how to talk to a parent with dementia takes time, but that doesn’t mean you can’t have meaningful conversations.
+Learning how to talk to a parent with dementia takes time, but Dr. Kerwin offers hope: “There’s always something we can do to improve the situation of a patient if we just pay attention.”